Putin says considering retaliation against 'strange' Western sanctions

 "We've long been convinced that sanctions as an instrument of foreign policy are inefficient and practically never bring about their desired result - even in relation to small countries.
 Of course a policy of sanctions inflicts certain damage, including to those who use them," said Putin.

-(This story was refiled to add dropped clause in the eighth paragraph)
+(The story was refiled to add a dropped clause in paragraph 8)

 (Reporting by Darya Korsunskaya and Alexei Anishchuk, Writing by Thomas Grove; Editing by Andrew Heavens)